MobolajiRichard/webrtc_mesh_video_chat/web/README.md

 Following are the dependencies of this project:
     "@material-ui/core - For layout,
     "@material-ui/icons" - For icons,
-    "@testing-library/jest-dom" - For testing,
-    "@testing-library/react" - For testing,
-    "@testing-library/user-event" - For testing,
     "react" - UI framework
     "socket.io-client" - For connection to the signalling server, "styled-components" - For styling.